Levi9633/AI-Crop-Recommendation-System/README.md

-# Hybrid Crop Recommender API
+# AI Crop Recommendation System

 A powerful, fast, and intelligent FastAPI-based web service that recommends the most optimal crops to grow based on regional agricultural history, hyper-local soil chemistry, and predictive machine learning models.

 ## Features